f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--display-depth` (_bool_, default: `false`)

 Display the depth buffer as a grayscale image or with a colormap if `--scalar-coloring` is specified.
-Only opaque objects are displayed, translucent and volumetric objects are ignored.
+Only opaque objects are displayed, the grid and translucent/volumetric objects are ignored.

 ## Testing options